spread0942/htb_walkthrough/tracks/intro_to_dante/heist/REDME.md

 ## User Enumeration:

-To enumerate users, I used a script that cycles through possible SIDs:
+To enumerate users, I used a script found at [Hack tricks - rpcclient enumeration](https://book.hacktricks.xyz/network-services-pentesting/pentesting-smb/rpcclient-enumeration), that cycles through possible SIDs:

 ```bash
 for i in {0..1050}; do